- 1 The London West Hollywood, CA

 Pet guests at the Mandarin Oriental Miami are given immediate VIP treatment with gold collar tags at check in.
 Aside from the bling, the hotel’s “MO Pets” program also provides special menus, pet turndown service, and playdate organization upon request.
 In room you’ll find food and water bowls, treats, and plush beds, and if you need any advice on local dog-sitters, top-of-the-line groomers, vet services or pet retailers, the concierge has you covered.

-Pet Policy: Pets up to 30 lbs are welcome with a $250 deposit upon check-in, $100 of which is refundable at checkout
+Pet Policy: Pets up to 25 lbs. are welcome with a $250 deposit upon check-in, $100 of which is refundable at check-out

 Kimpton Hotel Monaco, Portland, OR

-On the spectrum of pet-friendly hotels, the Kimpton brand is one (pleasantly-flexible) extreme.
-With no size, weight, or number limit, no fee, and a policy that’s open to all breeds – be they scaly, feathery, or furry – your pets are in good hands.
+On the spectrum of pet-friendly hotels, the Kimpton brand is one (pleasantly flexible) extreme.
+With no size, weight, number limit, or fee, and a policy that’s open to all breeds—be they scaly, feathery, or furry—your pets are in good hands.
 Most properties also have a welcome committee that includes a Director of Pet Relations.
-In Kimpton Hotel Monaco’s case, that’s Dakota, an ultra-charismatic Golden Retriever who works alongside her mom at the reception desk.
-Should you need any recommendations on groomers, vets, parks, or primo walking routes, you can always swing by the desk to get Koda’s take.
+In Kimpton Hotel Monaco’s case, that’s Addison, the Goldendoodle who works alongside her mom at the reception desk.
+Should you need any recommendations on groomers, vets, parks, or primo walking routes, you can always swing by the desk to get Addie’s take.
 While you’re there, you can also arrange for a masseuse or some time with the hotel’s pet psychic (oh yeah, that’s a thing).

 Pet Policy: No size or weight limit, and no fees!